Manpreet-Singh-MS/AWS-Terraform/Readme.md

-# AWS Lambda the Terraform Way
+# AWS Terraform

-The objective of this tutorial is to understand AWS Lambda in-depth, beyond executing functions, using Terraform.
+The objective of this tutorial is to understand AWS with Terraform in-depth, beyond executing functions, using Terraform.
 This tutorial walks through setting up Terraform, dependencies for AWS Lambda, getting your first Lambda function running, many of its important features & finally integrating with other AWS services.